Charles Gounter Nicoll

 Sir Charles Gounter Nicoll KB (1704 – 24 November 1733), of Racton, Sussex, was a British politician who sat in the House of Commons from 1729 to 1733.

 Gounter Nicoll, born Gounter was baptised on 7 October 1704, the eldest son of George Gounter, MP of Racton, and his wife Judith Nicoll, daughter of Richard Nicoll of Norbiton Place, Surrey.
 His grandfather, Colonel George Gounter, helped Charles II to escape from England after the battle of Worcester.
 Gounter succeeded his father to Racton in 1718.
 He matriculated at New College, Oxford on 4 April 1722, aged 17.
-In 1726, he changed his name by an Act of Parliament, adopting the surname of Nicoll, according to the deed of settlement of William Nicoll.
+In 1726, he changed his name by a private act of Parliament, Gounter's Name Act 1726 (13 Geo.
+1. c.
+5 Pr.), adopting the surname of Nicoll, according to the deed of settlement of William Nicoll.
 He married Elizabeth Blundell, daughter of William Blundell of Basingstoke, Hampshire, whose mother Alice Blunden was the alleged victim of a notorious premature burial.

 Gounter Nicoll was returned as Member of Parliament for Peterborough at a by-election on 29 January 1729.
 He voted with the government and was knighted as Knight of the Order of the Bath on 30 June 1732.